enigma-dev-historic/ActionLibraryReader/README.md

 License
 -------
-This Library is licensed under the GNU GPL v3 License for more information please read the included LICENSE file or visit http://www.gnu.org/licenses
+This library is licensed under the GNU GPL v3 License for more information please read the included LICENSE file or visit http://www.gnu.org/licenses

 Building
 -------